 The Group has land lease arrangement with Mainland China government and leasehold land in Vietnam and India.

-Addition to the right-of-use assets during the 2022 financial year was RMB34,906 thousand (2021: RMB nil).
+Addition to the right-of-use assets during the year ended 31 December 2023 was RMB1,774 thousand (2022: RMB34,906 thousand).

 6. Leases (Continued)

 The statement of profit or loss shows the following amounts relating to leases: